Skelly0/Publicia/README.md

 - Supports user-selectable AI models for different interaction styles
 - Features dynamic temperature control for better response quality
 - Manages files within the knowledge base (list, retrieve)
+- **NEW**: Grounding check with RAG - verify how well AI responses are supported by facts

 ## Setup & Installation